Mentha cunninghamii: Distribution

 Mentha cunninghamii is endemic to the four islands of North Island, South Island, Chatham Island and Stewart Island in New Zealand.
 It is found sparsely in grassy fields and open land generally.
 It inhabits an elevation range from coastal to alpine, within a range of sea level to 4500 ft.
 Sources variously describe its flowering season as beginning in the Southern Hemisphere in either September or November, ending in April.

-As of 2018, New Zealand's Department of Conservation's New Zealand Threat Classification System (NZTCS) assesses Mentha cunninghamii's conservation status as "At Risk: Declining."
+As of 2018, New Zealand's Department of Conservation New Zealand Threat Classification System (NZTCS) assesses Mentha cunninghamii's conservation status as "At Risk: Declining."
 The system uses the Declining status to indicate populations that currently possess large populations, but are experiencing declines that could eventually lead to a listing as "Threatened."

 Use

 Mentha cunninghamii has been used by New Zealand's Māori people as a diaphoretic (meant to induce sweating).
 The leaves are also used for their scent, including in cooking.
-It is described as easily cultivatable in many gardens.
+It is described as easily cultivable in many gardens.